Paralympics-IPC suspends Russian, Belarusian committees with immediate effect | Sports-Games

 "Both NPC Russia and NPC Belarus now have the right to appeal the decision.
 "Should any appeal not be upheld then only the General Assembly can revoke the suspension.
 The next IPC General Assembly is due to take place in the final quarter of 2023 at a venue yet to be confirmed."

+"Meanwhile, the IPC has not provided a single piece of evidence that the RPC has violated at least one of its membership obligations in accordance with the provisions of the IPC Constitution.
+All allegations of the IPC in this regard are absolutely unfounded."
+As a result of the suspension, Russia and Belarus cannot enter their athletes into World Para Sport events.
+Both NPCs have the right to appeal.
+Should any appeal not be upheld, only the IPC General Assembly can revoke the suspension.

-Qualifiers for the Paris 2024 Games are due to take place throughout 2023 and 2024.
+Qualifiers for the Paris 2024 Games are scheduled to take place throughout 2023 and 2024.
+The IPC said that it could not speculate on the participation of Russian and Belarusian athletes at Paris 2024.
 The Russian team was also banned from the Rio Paralympics in 2016 over doping.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)